savagerunderscorelex/musicislife/logs.md

 7:49 PM I did a lot within the past 50 or so minutes

 I added the second song for the ayowitty page, and continued working on standardizing styles.
 I also did the code for the second vinyl, added the background, changed some of the coloring for the page, and adjusted some classes/ids.

+8:37 PM Updated read me (since I decided to lower the scope again), changed ayowitty page font, yeah that's it lmao.

+nvm, deleted ako page + css styling (don't need it anymore), added the rest of the songs

+8:49 PM Removed sidebar links, adjusted the sizes of the text of the side bar